 - Swimsuit: Whenever I go on a snorkeling excursions in Playa del Carmen, I always wear a one-piece swimsuit.
 It’s just so much more comfortable and provides much more coverage when you’re dealing with your lifejackets, putting on your snorkel gear, and getting in and out of the boat.

 - Swimsuit coverup: You’ll also want to wear a lightweight swimsuit coverup or shorts that can be easily removed when you’re ready to get in the water.

 - Flip flops: You’ll want to wear flip flops or sandals that can be removed easily as the tour guides will usually require you to take off your shoes as soon as you get on the boat.

-- Sun hat: I would also recommend wearing a hat but makes sure you have one that fits very securely on your head as the wind will be strong on the boat.
+- Sun hat: I would also recommend wearing a hat but makes sure you have one with a wind lanyard or that fits very securely on your head as the wind will be strong on the boat.

 - Change of clothes: You’ll also want to bring a change of clothes so you can change out of your wet swimsuit before the ride back to your hotel or resort.

 Playa del Carmen Snorkeling Tips